 If further anterior and cranial exposure is required than allowed by the confines of the Kocher-Langenbeck approach, the Gibson interval can be utilized.
-This interval is anterior to the gluteus maximus, and therefore allows exposure to the AIIS.
+This interval is anterior to the gluteus maximus and therefore allows exposure to the AIIS.
 The additional anterior exposure is facilitated with hip flexion and rotation.
 Therefore, lateral positioning is commonly preferred.

-The trochanter osteotomy (digastric slide), through either the Kocher-Langenbeck or Gibson interval, can be combined with a surgical dislocation of the hip to allow direct articular access.
+The trochanter osteotomy (digastric slide), through either the Kocher-Langenbeck or Gibson interval, can be combined with surgical dislocation of the hip to allow direct articular access.

-Exposure The addition of the trochanter osteotomy to the Kocher-Langenbeck or Gibson exposure provides improved access to the cranial and anterior aspects of the acetabulum and supra-acetabular surface.
+The addition of the trochanter osteotomy to the Kocher-Langenbeck or Gibson exposure provides improved access to the cranial and anterior aspects of the acetabulum and supra-acetabular surface.